-Trident may prevent students from registering for any future sessions, or withhold grade reports, and other services (without limitation) if:
+Trident may prevent students from registering for any future sessions if:

 - Students fail to pay tuition and fees. - Students have an account balance and have not obtained a Trident-approved payment arrangement. - Students fail to comply with the terms of the Enrollment Agreement and Disclosure.